ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Video games
 * Computer animation

-^
+Note:

-Graphics rendering is used in very low-level places like text tendering for a bootloader, and high-level places like videos game and desktop applications
+* Graphics rendering is used in very low-level places like text tendering for a bootloader, and high-level places like videos game and desktop applications

 ---